Vansitha/Vansitha/README.md

 ## About Me

-- I am currently a software engineering student 💻.
+- I am a software engineering student 💻.
-- Focusing only applying my learnings into real world applications.
+- Currently focusing on applying my learnings into real world applications.
 - I ❤ building **clean**, **resuable** and **extensible** software.

 ## Technologies I work with